swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 OctalDigit -> [0-7]
 ```

 These sequences define a unicode scalar value to be matched against.
 There is both syntax for specifying the scalar value in hex notation, as well as octal notation.
+Note that `\x` that is not followed by any hexadecimal digit characters is treated as `\0`, which matches PCRE's behavior.

 ### Escape sequences